Driving licence in Germany: Obtaining a driving licence

 The German driving licence can be obtained after finishing driving school and passing both a theory and a practical examination.

-In order to apply for a driving license, it is necessary to show proof of an eye exam as well as a first aid course consisting of 9 units of each 45 minutes.
+In order to apply for a driving licence, it is necessary to show proof of an eye exam as well as a first aid course consisting of 9 units of each 45 minutes.
 Optometrists are bound by law to offer eye tests inexpensively.
-Similarly, first aid courses are offered by various aid organisations and typically cost between 20–40€.
+Similarly, first aid courses are offered by various aid organisations and typically cost between 20–50€.

 The learner driver's training usually takes place in legally authorised and mostly privately owned, for-profit driving schools.
 The driving school handles all the necessary paperwork for the students, such as: applying for a licence, registering for tests etc.

 The theoretical part of the education comprises lessons at the driving school, held by legally authorised driving instructors, typically in the evening.
 The content and number of the lessons is set by law and depending on the type of licence the student wishes to acquire, a different number of lessons has to be attended.
 Remarkably enough, a student does not have to attend different lessons, they could theoretically attend the same lesson several times to meet the criteria.
 Lessons are divided into general knowledge about road rules that anyone studying for any licence might attend and specialised lessons for certain types of vehicles.

 To prepare for the written theory test, students usually obtain a study package from the driving school which can consist of software programmes, textbooks and sample-exam papers.
 Schools usually take responsibility for their students' success and thus keep track of class attendance and hand out sample exams for practising.

 The theory test is a multiple-choice test consisting of randomised questions from a published guidebook.
 Thus the questions and correct answers can be studied in advance.

 Practical training also takes place with driving-school instructors.
 Specially labelled and fitted vehicles are provided by the driving school.
-Cars are usually dual control (feature extra mirrors and pedals for the instructor so that they can take control of the vehicle in dangerous situations), since driving and parking maneuvers are taught on public roads.
+Cars are usually dual control (feature extra mirrors and pedals for the instructor so that they can take control of the vehicle in dangerous situations), since driving and parking manoeuvres are taught on public roads.
 For motorcycles, the student operates the motorcycle on their own with a driving instructor following in another vehicle and giving instruction via radio.

 A certain number of practical and technical lessons has to be completed again depending on the type of vehicle.
 Obligatory lessons include a minimum number of lessons each, driving on: the motorway Autobahn, rural areas, and in the dark.
 The actual number of lessons a student completes varies with individual skill.
 As the most difficult part of the driving test is usually urban driving, most lessons actually take place there, even though there is no mandated minimum for that.